-How Virtual & Augmented Reality Technology Impact Customer Service
+The Impact of Virtual & Augmented Reality in Customer Service

 Thanks to technology, we live in a world that is ever-changing and evolving.
 It may seem hard to believe, but only forty years ago if you wanted to communicate a message you had to pick up the phone or write a letter.
 There wasn’t any email, texting, or social media.
 Now, the ways we communicate and share information are instantaneous and can become extremely immersive.

 One of the more modern ways to communicate, teach, and learn is through virtual reality (VR) and augmented reality (AR).
 As an overview, VR involves creating an entire new reality for your senses, often by using a visual headset, while AR utilizes technology to improve upon how our senses perceive things in the real world.
 The main image above is an example of AR, where a car manual is brought to life with descriptive imagery and a tablet.

 So, how will these two emerging technologies impact customer support?
 Here are a few ways…